franky47/blog/drafts/strava-auth-cli-in-rust/strava-auth-cli-in-rust.md

 }
 ```

-This is an example of how good error handling is in Rust: rather than calling
+Here we can see an example of how good error handling is in Rust: rather than
-`.unwrap()` on the result of `webbrowser::open()` and crash if it did not
+calling `.unwrap()` on the result of `webbrowser::open()` and crash if it
-manage to find a suitable browser to open the URL in, provide a fallback by
+failed to find a suitable browser to open the URL in, we provide a fallback
-showing it to the user and letting them open it manually.
+by showing it to the user and letting them open it manually.

+> In many cases, giving choices to the user [is considered harmful](https://seriouspony.com/blog/2013/7/24/your-app-makes-me-fat),
+> but here we have a choice between two scenarios: let the user know that
+> something went wrong (and there's not much they can do about it), or let
+> them know they should take action in order to continue.

 Let's test what we've done so far.